 Sofita caught up so that Dox could run facing forward.

-“Vanda and Utama,” the Donmat replied.
+“Vanda and Utama,” said the Donmat.

 “The Primaries made it to Week Six?”

-Sofita confessed, “I haven’t been to a match in over twenty-two years.”
+“I haven’t been to a match in over twenty-two years.”

-“That’s longer than I’ve been alive!”
-Dox exclaimed.
+“That’s longer than I’ve been alive,” Dox exclaimed.
 “The way you look at bizzies, I figured you’d be at the Fairgrounds every day.”

-Sofita chuckled.
+Sofita sighed as she ran.
 “No time off from Orta.”